slackalaxy/sboutils/README.md

 ```

 ## sbomake
-This helps create a new SlackBuild, by fetching the appropriate template and naming files accordingly, cleaning up a bit, filling the program's name automatically, as well as the author's credentials.
+This makes a new SlackBuild, or rather it helps create it, by fetching the appropriate template (autotools, cmake, meson,...) and naming files accordingly.
+It als cleans up a bit, filling the program's name automatically where needed, as well as the author's credentials.
 It should be run from within the folder where you plan your SlackBuild to be.
 ```
 bash-5.1$ sbomake -h
 Run sbomake from within the SlackBuild folder.